 Available CSEEES Resources

 To provide free, widely accessible content about Eastern Europe and Eurasia, CSEEES has worked with Ohio State faculty and graduate student experts to create online modules that are self-contained units of instruction for K-14 students and teachers, as well as community college educators and students.
 Modules are in a variety of formats, are fully accessible, and are made to provide users with additional resources and information to further their study of a topic and/or country.

-Please check the online modules page for a full list of modules available, as well as information on grade levels and content standards for each.
+Please check the online resources page for a list of modules available, as well as information on grade levels and content standards for each.

 CSEEES can develop and deliver presentations for schools throughout Ohio upon request.
 Presentations can be in-person, virtual, or pre-recorded in order to suit each educator's needs.
 To request a presentation, please contact Alicia Baca, the CSEEES outreach coordinator, at firstname.lastname@example.org or call (614)292-8770.